-The admission statement mentioned in article 3.1 sub c. can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
-A minimum total of 60 ECTS in qualitative and quantitative research methods, statistics and advanced courses in organizational theory & behavior and or industrial and organizational psychology must have been part of the bachelor curriculum.
+The admission statement mentioned in article 3.1 can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
+A minimum total of 20 ECTS in qualitative and quantitative research methods and statistics as well as a minimum of 40 ECTS in advanced (i.e. not entry level) courses in business administration, organizational theory & behaviour and or industrial and organizational psychology must have been part of the bachelor curriculum.